BINATIONAL ARTISTIC PhD-PROGRAM

 Constellational contemporaries

-Modular sculptures as holistic bodies.
+Polymorphous modular sculptures as unified bodies.

 Supervised by Prof. Dr. Annette Geiger (HfK Bremen), Dr Cleo Nisse / Prof. Dr. Ann-sophie Lehmann (University of Groningen)